Generalized Composition via Nerves: Models and Algebra: Composition

 is component-simplicial.
 In general, if $w$ is not an $(n,i)$-composition then $b_i$ need not be an element of $d_i(w)$.
 Moreover, even if $b_i \in d_i(w)$, then $b = \LIST{b}{{n+1}}$ need not be an element of $w$.

 Condition \ref{operation-condition} is therefore an operation-like property of $w$ stating that $b \in w$ and $b_i \in d_i(w)$.

-\item The ``only if'' part of condition \ref{surjectivity-condition} implies that $e_i : w \to d_i(w)$ is surjective.
-This is an example of a ``surjectivity property'' which will play a role later. \item (1,1)-composition is composition of binary relations as described in section \ref{binaryrelcomp} (page \pageref{binaryrelcomp}).
+\item The ``only if'' part of condition \ref{surjectivity-condition} means that $e_i : w \to d_i(w)$ is surjective.
+This is an example of a ``surjectivity property'' which will play a role later. \item A (1,1)-composition is a composition of binary relations as described in section \refpage{binaryrelcomp}.

 \item Given $n \geq 1$ and $i \in [n+1]$, there is a partial operation for $(n,i$)-composition analogous to (and generalizing) the partial operation of composing binary relations.
-See Definition \ref{nicomp} below.
+See Definition \refpage{nicomp} below.

 \end{enumerate} \BX \MS

 \begin{example} To visualize $(n,i)$-composition in the case $(n,i)=(2,2)$, suppose $w \in \mathcal{S}_3$ is a (2,2)-composition.
 Then $a = (a_0,a_1,a_2) \in d_2(w)$ iff there is an element $b \in w$ whose array is